shriya02-coder/Ghidra/README.md

   - [Members:](#members)

 ## Objectives
-* We have performed the Malware Analysis of a Crackme file using Ghidra.
+* We have performed the Malware Analysis of a Crackme file using Ghidra as a part of our internal assessment for our digital forensics course.

 ### Installation